cryptojoks/antofy-wallet/src/faq/en/dexes-swaps/are-there-any-risks-when-swapping-cryptocurrency.md

 # Are there any risks when swapping cryptocurrency?

-While Unstoppable wallet guides users through a swap action by hiding complexities and automatically setting swap settings, there are a number of points to be aware of when executing swap trades.
+While Antofy wallet guides users through a swap action by hiding complexities and automatically setting swap settings, there are a number of points to be aware of when executing swap trades.

 1. Cost of Swap Transaction